DragunWF/Cookie-Clicker-Bot/README.md

 - If you want to change the bot's settings you can either do it at the start of the program by inputting `n` where my program asks you if you want to use the default settings or you can change it by directly editing the values at `data/settings.json`.
+- If you want to load a save file once the bot starts, you can do so going to `data/settings.json` then setting `"load_save_file"`to `true` and by specifying the file path to your save file in `"location"` at `"saves"`.

 ## Details

+- The `"bakery_names"` property in `data/settings.json` is an array of strings used for choosing a random bakery name on startup.
+If you want it to only choose one name, you can remove all other elements of the array and only add one string with your desired bakery name in it.
 - I highly recommend you leave `"controlled"` set as `true` but if you really don't want to have any controls, you can set `"controlled"` in `data/settings.json` to `false`.
 One warning though, without the controls the bot doesn't automatically save your game so you have to